sacarlson/stellar_utility/multi-sign-server/readme.md

 ## get_market_price: return the averge price and the max bid needed to setup an order for a certain amount of one asset for another
   * Values sent:
+    * sellerid: optional, if set all orders that match this will be ignored to filter out looking at your own orders
     * offerid: optional, if set all other input values are ignored and will search for the single matching offerid
     * sell_asset_type: optional, if set it will look for matches of asset types on sell asset that can be "0" for native, "1" for 4 letter asset type,  "2" ??
     * sell_asset: optional, sell asset type example USD, if not set will search through all assets on this sell_issuer